How to use VI MIDI

 (This sample is already "velocity-adjusted" > no more level 64.
 Please read more about this subject in Step 7 .)

 A very important thing is the adjusting of the velocities.
 There are no rules for the velocity "calibration".
-On the one hand you have the composer’s fortatos and pianos and on the other hand you have the limitations of the VSL-samples.
-So try, turn, trim, increase, decrease, check, change... until you have the best result(s).
+On the one hand you have the composer’s fortes and pianos and on the other hand you have the limitations of the samples.
+So try, turn, trim, increase, decrease, check, change... until you have the best result(s) so that the notes fit to each other.

-You can do this work only by hearing...
+You only can do this work by hearing the result.

 Our solo violin sounds even more realistic in a natural room.
 If you have no Reverb please check up this home page: